Gunman fires shots at US Embassy in Beirut

 In September, shots were fired near the embassy with no injuries reported.

-In October, scores of protesters gathered outside the embassy to demonstrate in the early days of the Gaza war, and Lebanese security forces used teargas and water cannons to repel them.
+In October, scores of protesters gathered outside the embassy to demonstrate in the early days of the Gaza war, and Lebanese security forces used tear gas and water cannon to repel them.

+Lebanon has been the scene of conflict between Iran-backed Hezbollah and Israel since October in parallel to the Gaza war.
+Tens of thousands of people on both sides of the Israel-Lebanon border have been uprooted amid fears that the war will deepen.

+The United States has been making diplomatic efforts to ease violence along the border.

 Portuguese media reported that the pilot of one of the aircraft had died